Published 31 Jan 2023

 Emergency escape lighting is a legal requirement for all buildings in the UK and part of the Regulatory Reform (Fire Safety) Order 2005.

-Here are two featured digital emergency light checklist templates you can download for free, customize and use to perform mobile inspections using the iAuditor by SafetyCulture Mobile App.
+Here are two featured digital emergency light checklist templates you can download for free, customize and use to perform mobile inspections using the SafetyCulture (formerly iAuditor) Mobile App.

 Emergency lighting should be tested and reviewed by qualified technicians who have a thorough understanding of UK emergency lighting regulations.
 In addition, a typical emergency light testing procedure is conducted as follows: